-Twenty four of the 27 vessels in our fleet are under medium to long-term time or bareboat charters with an average remaining term under our charters of approximately 5.0 years as of January 31, 2012.
-Three of our vessels currently trade on the spot market and, under certain circumstances, we may operate additional vessels in the spot market until they have been fixed under appropriate medium to long-term charters.
+As of December 31, 2012, all the vessels in our fleet were under medium to long-term time or bareboat charters with an average remaining term under our charters of approximately 4.0 years.
+Under certain circumstances, we may operate our vessels in the spot market until they are fixed under appropriate medium to long-term charters.
 As our vessels come up for rechartering, depending on the prevailing market rates, we may not be able to recharter them at levels similar to their current charters which may affect our future cash flows from operations.
-Please see "-Our Fleet" above, including the chart and accompanying notes, for more information on our time and bareboat charters, including counterparties, expected expiration dates of the charters and daily charter rates.
+Please read "-Our Fleet" above, including the chart and accompanying notes, for more information on our time and bareboat charters, including counterparties, expected expiration dates of the charters and daily charter rates.